 - Improving patient care coordination

 - Improving healthcare workflows and streamlining patient care

 For patients, the benefits of remote patient monitoring include more convenient and personalized care delivery from their healthcare providers.
 For rural patients, it’s a lifeline to distant care providers that can save them hundreds of dollars each year in travel costs.
 Remote care eliminates the inconvenience and cost of traveling to a healthcare facility.

-By using remote care monitoring and telemedicine, the hospital discharged patients can receive ongoing education which can empower them to engage in the goal of improved health.
-During COVID-19, it also lessens the risk of exposure to the disease.
-This is particularly important for patients struggling with chronic diseases who are the most vulnerable to the coronavirus.
+By using remote care monitoring and telemedicine, the hospital discharged patients can receive ongoing education, which can empower them to engage in improved health.
+COVID-19 also lessens the risk of exposure to the disease.
+This is particularly important for patients struggling with chronic diseases which are the most vulnerable to the coronavirus.

 One goal for remote patient monitoring is to improve the management of chronically ill patients and reduce the cost burden on our nation’s healthcare systems.
-However, the primary goal and end result of remote patient monitoring is a better quality of care and improved health for all Americans.
+However, remote patient monitoring’s primary goal and result is a better quality of care and improved health for all Americans.